WZOT

-WZOT (1220 kHz) is a commercial AM Christian radio station broadcasting a Southern Gospel format, including Christian talk and teaching shows.
+WZOT (1220 kHz) is a commercial Christian AM radio station broadcasting a Southern Gospel format, including Christian talk and teaching shows.
 Licensed to Rockmart, Georgia, United States, the station is owned by Mark Lumpkin and Mark Garrett, through licensee Heirborn Broadcasting, LLC.
-It uses the slogan "Singing News Radio."
+It uses the slogan “Hometown radio”.
+Singing News Radio is broadcast during the overnight hours.

-WZOT broadcasts by day at 500 watts.
-But because AM 1220 is a Mexican clear channel frequency, WZOT must reduce power at night to 103 watts to avoid interfering with Class A XEB in Mexico City.
+The station is located at 602 West Elm Street in Historic Downtown Rockmart.

 WZOT is also heard on 240 watt FM translator W270CE at 101.9 MHz in Rome.
+WZOT is one of two radio stations in Polk County and one of the very few solely Southern Gospel formatted radio stations in the United States.
+WPLK/WZOT was home to the legendary broadcaster Ned Ingle.

 History

 On August 28, 1959, the station first signed on as WPLK.
-Originally it was a daytimer, required to go off the air at night.
+Originally, it was a daytimer, required to go off the air at night.
 In 1972, it added an FM station, 107.1 WZOT.
 In the 1980s, when the FM station was sold and switched its call sign to WTSH-FM, the AM station switched its call letters to WZOT.

+WZOT briefly transferred to a solid country format before closing in 2014.
+It was used as a satellite station broadcasting country programming from Rome’s 93.5.
+Before this, it had also broadcast Hispanic programming.

+In 2016, Heirborn Ministries leased the building, returning it to a solely Southern Gospel format.
+The station added another FM transmitter, 101.9 FM.
+The station can also be heard virtually on the TuneIn App, with listeners as far away as Sweden.

+The station is currently operated by broadcaster Brian McDowell.